Paolo Pestrin

-Paolo Pestrin (July 9, 1936 in San Giorgio di Nogaro – July 2009) was an Italian professional football player.
+Paolo Pestrin (9 July 1936 in San Giorgio di Nogaro – 27 July 2009) was an Italian professional footballer who played as a midfielder.

-He played for 12 seasons (268 games, 24 goals) in the Serie A for Genoa C.F.C., A.S.
+He played for 12 seasons (268 games, 24 goals) in the Italian Serie A for Genoa C.F.C., A.S.
 Roma and A.C.
-Torino.
+Torino, winning the 1960–61 Inter-Cities Fairs Cup with Roma, and scoring a goal in the 2–0 second leg final victory over Birmingham City.

 His younger brother Settimo Pestrin also played football professionally.
 To distinguish them, Paolo was referred to as Pestrin I and Settimo as Pestrin II.